Milli-saved/simple_shell/README.md

-This project is **C - Simple Shell** project by Sador Kassa and Million Tenkir
+This project is **C - Simple Shell** project by Endalkachew Jambo and Million Tenkir